 Who is there to look after you

 Medical Patrol provides first aid and deals with all emergencies.
 Members of the Medical Patrol are all qualified first responders, nurses, doctors and paramedics.
-There is a fully equipped field hospital located in the vicinity of the Second Stage.
-There are also 7 first aid points dotted throughout the festival site.
+There is a fully equipped field medical facility located on-site.
+There are also first aid points located throughout the festival site.
+First aid points are located by the camper campsite, AFA tents, by Lech Beer Village).
 There are roving Medical Patrols with access to quads and ambulances to transport patients if required.

-We have doctors of different specializations with access to all necessary equipment on site to help you, however, we ask you to stay safe and be responsible for your own welfare.
+We can rely on professional medical staff with access to all necessary equipment on site to help you, however, we ask you to stay safe and be responsible for your own welfare.

 Blue Patrol members are our professional festival security staff.
 They are wearing blue t-shirts.
 They are there for your safety, and their aim is to ensure that your stay at the festival is enjoyable and safe.
 Please cooperate with them and be patient while they perform their security checks and other duties.
 They are tasked with curbing any aggressive or illegal activities.